-Site Characteristics: The subject parcel is level and at road grade with a clear cover.
+Site Characteristics: The subject parcel is level and at road grade with light tree and scrub cover.
+It is also elongated in shape which is somewhat offset with access from two opposing roadways.
 Sales 1, 3, 4 and 5 have level and fairly clear topographies, thus, being similar to the subject.
 Sale 2 has a sloping wooded cover with greater lure for a residential home buyer and downward adjustment is made.
+In addition, all of the comparables have superior lot depth-to-width ratios (configurations) and downward adjustments are extended to each.